 - AILabPage (group of self-taught engineers) members hands-on lab work.

 Feedback & Further Question

 Conclusion – Why banks should reinvent banking in the era of artificial intelligence.
-Adopt the change before change change you.
-Banks needs to adapt to new business model to remain partner of banking otherwise its not far where banks will loose banking for ever.
+Adopt the change before the change you.
+Banks need to adapt to a new business model to remain a partner of banking otherwise it’s not far where banks will lose banking forever.
 Opportunities are countless; one who seizes them first gets the upper hand.
 Thanks to regulation and central bank support through the Ministry of Innovation.
 Get up, spread your wings and grab as much sky (I guess there is no more land left) as you can.

 #WeTransformLives, #iTransformLives, #MobilePayments

 Thank you all, for spending your time reading this post.
 Please share your feedback / comments / critics / agreements or disagreement.
 Remark for more details about posts, subjects and relevance please read the disclaimer.